Click on the Indicators below for More Information

 Heatwave metrics are calculated using OISST, a product that uses some forms of interpolation to fill data gaps.
 Heatwaves are defined by Hobday et al., 2016 as distinct events where SST anomaly reaches the 90th percentile in a pixel for at least 5 days, separated out by 3 or more days

-Time series: This time series shows the average concentration levels of chlorophyll a for Alaska’s East Bering Sea region.
-During the last five years there has been no significant trend while values have remained within the 10th and 90th percentiles of all observed data in the time series.
+This time series shows the average concentration levels of chlorophyll a for Alaska.
+During the last five years there has been a significant increasing trend while values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: